patils-dev/WeatherAppWithAPI/README.md

 # weather Application
  Welcome to Weather Application!
+This application will give you real time weather of of specified city.
+Also you can see temperature in degree and in farenheit.
 I build this application to learn how to use online api in application and get real-time data.
-I hope you will get real time weather of your specified location. using HTML, CSS, JavaScript, jquery, Bootstrap.
+I hope you will get real time weather of your specified location.
 ## Technology Used:
 HTML, CSS, JavaScript(ES6), Bootstrap.
 ## Image: